shaunak-batra/BasketTradingBO/docs/RESEARCH_V3.md

 # v3 research memo

-**Status: draft.
-Nothing here is frozen and nothing has been run.** v2 stays exactly as it is (`config/config.yaml`, results in `results/case_studies/`).
+**Status: written before v3.0 was run.** The v3.0 scope in section 4 was then frozen as `config/config_v3.yaml`, with the universe in `config/universe_v3.yaml`, and the success criteria in section 5 were fixed before the run.
+Results are in [RESULTS_V3.md](RESULTS_V3.md).
+The other candidates (C4 to C8) are still proposals. v2 stays exactly as it is (`config/config.yaml`, results in `results/case_studies/`).
 This memo collects the evidence for what to change, and the rules under which a v3 could be tested honestly.

 ## 1. What v2 actually showed